Room scan visualization

 Building a custom scanning experience

-Applications may decide to analyze the spatial mapping data at the start of the experience to judge whether they want the user to perform additional steps to improve its completeness and quality.
+Applications may analyze the spatial mapping data at the start of the experience to judge whether they want the user to do extra steps to improve its completeness and quality.
 If analysis indicates quality should be improved, developers should provide a visualization to overlay on the world to indicate:

 - How much of the total volume in the users vicinity needs to be part of the experience